-Arkansas Northeastern has varied programs in physical fitness which include: tennis, golf, weightlifting, jogging, aerobics, and many others.
+Arkansas Northeastern has varied programs in physical fitness which include: tennis, golf, weightlifting, jogging, aerobics, as well as intramurals in flag football, basketball, and volleyball.
 The College is committed to developing activities and programs that promote and sustain health and wellness through the years.
 The Briggs/Sebaugh Wellness Center provides students with opportunities for intramural activities and recreation.